 Downloading is essential to almost any kind of engagement with the www, whether code is sent into a browser window or files are delivered to a desktop.
 To download is to take from the network and to navigate the choreography of circulation itself; when we download, we extend the file’s narrative—its time-stamped presence spanning any number of geo-located servers—into the intimate space of the hard drive.
 The download is a prerequisite to more local activities, like scanning, printing, dispersing, and archiving.
 Downloading can transform a public post into private property; to download may be political.

-To shift art out of the context of the browser and onto our desktop is to borrow from publishing—“making public” by dispersing copies of files and enjoying them locally (and privately).
+To shift art out of the context of the browser and onto our desktop is an act of publishing—“making public” by dispersing copies of files and enjoying them locally (and privately).
 Artists who distribute downloadable work invite us to activate the computer desktop as an intimate, performative space for engaging with art.

-Building on a past program curated by Zoë Salditch, The Download is a new series of six works commissioned by Rhizome that presents posted files, the act of downloading, and the user’s desktop as the space of exhibition.
-Beginning in November 2015 and continuing into the next year, each artist’s contribution will be zipped up and posted for download.
-The Download offers the JPG, the TXT, the PDF and other file extensions by artists who view the file format itself as substrate.
+The Download is an ongoing series of commissioned works curated by Paul Soulellis for Rhizome.
+The project presents posted files, the act of downloading, and the user’s desktop as the space of exhibition.
+Each artist’s contribution is zipped up and posted for download.
+The Download offers the JPG, the TXT, the PDF, and other file types by artists who view the file format itself as substrate.
 These works are free to own, print, share, and perform under your own conditions.